thoughtbot/superglue/docs/tutorial.md

     ```

 === "2. `show.jsx`"
-    This is the page component that will recieve the result of `show.json.props`.
+    This is the page component that will receive the result of `show.json.props`.

     ```js
     import React from 'react'